starter-kits-usmb/back-nestjs/README.md

 Uncomment the `nestjs-app` service, change .env to .env.prod for databaes service in docker-compose.yml and run the following command:

+!!! danger Make sure that you have wrote the migrations for the database otherwise the app will not have the correct tables

 ```bash
 # run docker build
 $ docker-compose up -d --build